contanpe/PSCI/Theory Roadmap and Abstract.md

 ---

 ### 3. **Change (ɸ), Constant (e) and the τ-Pulse**
 > *"The Now expanded, creating Change (ɸ).
 Change used Now to create an ordered, rigid, yet supportive Constant (e), to provide Change with a base to build upon; so that Now could know new things.
-Together, through a Pulse (τ, Tau), they created Novelty, which turned Irreversible."*
+Together, through a Pulse (τ, Tau, Time), they created Novelty, which turned Irreversible."*

-**Temporal Axis**:
+**Tau, Time, or the Temporal Axis**:

       τ = π/(ɸ⋅e) ≈ 0.71427878389862829588853609640544102341381948962308108871419486421767317979976846952774651023866493296943077122570686370956734037742869677422396632855356840899164750506565717370665230986293679733033255.... (irrational number) * 10^-33.